dealingwith/daniel-industries/_writings/east-district.md

 Hilltop Park was 500 meters square, and Bill had neglected to specify a specific location within or a time.
 They always met at 17:00 the same day, though, so Tris headed up to the park and started walking around.
 The contrast to the East District could not have been more distinct.
 Hilltop was a meticulously maintained flower garden set in a clean, almost antiseptic, mostly concrete public space.
 Small groups of volunteer septuagenarians occupied sections of the large garden beds like quiet, introverted protestors.
 At first, the scene made Tris uncomfortable, but after a couple of laps, he began to feel an odd, meditative comfort envelop him.
 The only people here thinking loudly were the anguished lovers sitting on the edge of the park, overlooking the city.
 Tris just avoided that area.

 After almost an hour he began to worry that he’d misunderstood Bill’s message, or made a bad assumption about their meeting time.
 Then he noticed a narrow stairway in the shadow of some trees at the edge of the park.
 They were not as well maintained as the flower gardens, even the concrete there showed dirt and cracks.
 He changed course and began his descent.
-The stairs curved towards a landing tucked into the side of the hill and in the corner of the landing stood Bill, smoking a cigarette.
+The stairs curved towards a landing tucked into the side of the Hill and in the corner of the landing stood Bill, smoking a cigarette.
 Based on the pile of buds at his feet, he’d been waiting about an hour.

 “About fucking time,” Bill said as he saw Tris approach.